RVillani/UnrealJSONQuery/README.md

 The plugin will always display the received answer from the server on the **Output Log** window.
 Even if it's not a valid JSON, in which case it'll be highlighted in red.
 *If you don't have the Output Log window opened, find it on **Window > Developer Tools > Output Log**.*

+## Support

+I strongly advice you to go to the [forum thread](https://forums.unrealengine.com/showthread.php?7045-JSON-Query&goto=newpost) for help, as it's already filled with people using the plugin and helping each other.